vaquerizaslab/fanc/fanc-doc/api/generate/hic.rst

 Generate, bin, filter, and correct Hic objects
 ##############################################

-After we have obtained a filtered :class:`~kaic.pairs.ReadPairs` object, we can easily convert it into a :class:`~kaic.hic.Hic` matrix.
+After we have obtained a filtered :class:`~fanc.pairs.ReadPairs` object, we can easily convert it into a :class:`~fanc.hic.Hic` matrix.

 .. literalinclude:: code/generate_example_code.py
     :language: python